 The owners – a professional couple – tasked Pellizzoni with redesigning the interior, which lacked light and warmth, to bring elegance and a modern, lively vibe to the apartment that would be home to their daughter.

 Light, feminine colors – a skillful blend of pastel shades and polished gold and chrome finishes – set the tone for this two-story home.
 Upstairs, the light-filled living room is open to the kitchen and a tiny terrace with a view of the city.
 Downstairs are two comfortable bedrooms, each with its own bath, that open onto a convenient vestibule.

-In the living room, illuminated by two large skylights, the Leslie armchair, Creed sofa and Freeman ottoman – with their classic lines and comfortable cushions – contrast luxuriously with the geometric, mirrored surfaces of the Still and Kirk side tables, all designed by Rodolfo Dordoni.
-The informal dining room was created by pairing two cushy Creed armchairs and a Corten color Aeron stool, all by Dordoni, with a Bellagio Lounge table designed by Gordon Guillaumier.
+In the living room, illuminated by two large skylights, the Leslie armchair, Reeves sofa and Freeman ottoman – with their classic lines and comfortable cushions – contrast luxuriously with the geometric, mirrored surfaces of the Still and Kirk side tables, all designed by Rodolfo Dordoni.
+The informal dining room was created by pairing two cushy Reeves armchairs and a Corten color Aeron stool, all by Dordoni, with a Bellagio Lounge table designed by Gordon Guillaumier.
 The amply-proportioned Rivera armchair by the Milanese designer – with its elegant woven backrest and upholstery in light grey outdoor fabric – is the real star of the terrace, where it is flanked by a grey Warren side table and one in metal.

 In the master bedroom and in the study – appointed with a playful choreography of art works and modern antiques – the spacious Tatlin bed and velvet-upholstered Leslie armchair, both by Dordoni, add warmth to the setting, while fabric accents lend an air of spontaneity.
 The Close night stand holds a pair of opaline table lamps and the owner’s reading material.